What does KPI stand for?

-KPI stands for Key Performance Indicator...but what does key performance indicator mean?
-Well, the KPI definition that we use is, a measurable value that shows the organization's progress towards achieving key business objectives.
-Organizations can use Key Performance Indicators as a way to track whether their key business objectives are on track, behind, ahead, or have been achieved.
+KPI stands for Key Performance Indicator, a measurable value that shows the organization's progress toward achieving key business objectives.
+Organizations can use KPIs as a way to track whether their key business objectives are on track, behind, ahead, or have been achieved.

 - Determine strategic objectives

 Tip: Don't copy your KPIs straight from someone else's list!

 While there's a wealth of KPI examples available online - scrolling through industry lists, picking out a KPI and attempting to force it into your strategy won't do you any favors.